muhadullah/TrackApp/README.md

   3b. how to use "google sign in" -- why have a sign in anyways? to store data in your account instead of only locally / on phone?

 4. Edit each indv.
-Page to make functional & add content
+Page / Activity to make functional & add content

 ex.
 Friends page -- how to make a functional friends system? add people by username / fb / email, watch their stats, comment etc.